-The food service is outsourced and meets the nutritional needs of the residents with special cultural needs catered for.
+The food service meets the nutritional needs of the residents with special cultural needs catered for.
 Food is safely managed.

 Residents are referred or transferred to other health services as required.

 Te aro ki te tangata me te taiao haumaru | Person-centred and safe environment